-MAG Composites Institute Innovations in Research Grants
+MAG Composites Institute

 The Philadelphia University MAG Composites Institute was launched in 2012 as a center of excellence in composites, with generous support from MAG IAS.
 Its primary mission is to provide composites education and composites research capabilities.
 As part of this work, this year we will have an internal research grant program for composites research.
 The purpose of this initiative is to foster composites research through the Institute, and create platforms for future externally funded research.